openplayerjs/openplayerjs/docs/usage.md

     // 'time', 'volume', 'progress', 'captions', 'settings' and 'fullscreen'.
 There's an optional
     // 'levels' control to display different quality levels.
 More of this described below.
     controls: {
-        // By default, the player will display the controls for a number of seconds before they are hidden; this option will allow the user to permanently show the controls if they need fully customize them.
+        // By default, the player will display the controls for a number of seconds before they are hidden;
-        alwaysVisible: false,
+        // this option will allow the user to permanently show the controls if they need fully customize them.
+By default, `false` alwaysVisible,
         // Controls positioning in the player.
 Each one of the control items can be enclosed in a
         // specific layer, and it will have in its class name the `op-control__[left|middle|right]`
         // according to the controls' structure listed below.
 By default, the layers are 'left', 'middle'